New drug SLN12140 aims to control kidney disease in IgA nephropathy patients

 Summary

-This Phase 2 trial tests an experimental drug called SLN12140 in 48 adults with IgA nephropathy, a kidney disease that is not well controlled by standard treatments.
-Participants receive different doses of SLN12140 or a placebo by injection for 36 weeks, followed by an open-label period where everyone can get the drug.
+This Phase 2 trial tests SLN12140, an experimental drug, in 48 adults with IgA nephropathy whose disease is not well-controlled by standard treatments.
+Participants receive different doses of SLN12140 or a placebo for 36 weeks, then all can receive the drug for another year.
 The main goal is to see if SLN12140 reduces protein in the urine, a sign of kidney damage.

 Get updates